francoisgeorgy/microfreak-reader/README.md

 _(en français plus bas)_

-This application allows you to read and display the presets stored in the MicroFreak memory.
+This application allows you to **read and display the presets stored in the MicroFreak memory**.

 You can only read _saved_ presets.
 The application can not read the current, unsaved, values of the controllers.

-The application in just a _reader_.
+This application can only _read_ presets.
 You can not edit presets.
 You can not send values to the MicroFreak.

-However, the application can send a PC (Program Change) message to the MF when you select in preset in the application.
+However, the application can send a PC (Program Change) message to the MicroFreak when you select in preset in the application.

 Once the application has read a preset, it is kept in the application memory until you close your browser or refresh the page.

+This application does not read nor display any data about the stored sequences.

+## Accuracy of the displayed data

+:warning: To create this application I reverse-engineered some of the sysex messages exchanged between the MicroFreak and the Arturia MIDI Control Center.
+This process is subject to errors and misinterpretations.
+Therefore **I can not give any guarantee as to the accuracy of the displayed data**.

+If you think the application display wrong values, send me the preset and any useful info to reproduce the problem and I will fix the application if necessary.
+If possible, use the https://github.com/francoisgeorgy/microfreak-reader/issues page to send any feedback.

 ## Requirements